lin1000/Hackerrank/README.md

 a2blc5a3.
 If the "compressed" string would not become smaller than the original string, your method should return the original string.
 - [-] 0015 (data strtucture) implement a double liked LinkedList array
+- [x] 0016 (design pattern) classic template method by inheritance
+- [x] 0017 (design pattern) template method by lambda (more flexible on delegation - not limit to inheritance hierarchy only )

-- [ ] 0016 (data structure) NxN Matrix Rotatation clockwise
+- [ ] 00xx (data structure) NxN Matrix Rotatation clockwise
-- [ ] 0017 (data structure) Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.
+- [ ] 00xx (data structure) Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.

 ## JAVA8 Features & Dive